 \subsection{Applicability of approximations}

-For most of our derivations in Sec.~\ref{model} and results in Secs.~\ref{zero_q} and \ref{finite_q} we assumed $T=0$, clean system, and ignored the orbital quantization in magnetic field.
+For most of our derivations in Sec.~\ref{model} and results in Secs.~\ref{zero_q} and \ref{finite_q} we assumed a $T=0$, clean system, and we ignored orbital quantization in magnetic field.
 In this section we will discuss the effects of relaxing these approximations and assess their applicability.